elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     encfs      37G   31G   3.5G 90% /home/elatov/.decrypt

-Now let&#8217;s see if the file is decrypted properly:
+Now let's see if the file is decrypted properly:

     kerch:~>cat .decrypt/test.txt
     This is a test

 That is perfect.
-Now let&#8217;s un-mount the encrypted volume and make sure nothing is in the un-mounted directory:
+Now let's un-mount the encrypted volume and make sure nothing is in the un-mounted directory:

     kerch:~>fusermount -u ~/.decrypt/
     kerch:~>ls ~/.decrypt/

-Now let&#8217;s see if we can download this file on our Android phone.
+Now let's see if we can download this file on our Android phone.

 ## 3. Install and Configure BoxCryptor on the Android Phone